Dandelion (Taraxacum officinale)

 In conclusion

-The key to managing Danedlions is growing healthy turf by mowing at the right height and fertilizing.
+The key to manage Danedlion is to grow healthy turf, mow at the right height and fertilize as the turf requires.